nc1z/outdated-project-pepe-telegram-bot/README.md

 ## About The Project

-A mini chatGPT for telegram.
+A mini and convenient chatGPT for telegram.
 Simply pass quick prompts on the go and receive concise answers.

-No need the browser to access chatGPT anymore!
+Meet Pepe Bot - your new virtual BFF!
+This GPT-3 powered bot is here to keep you company and make you LOL with its witty and concise answers.
+Whether you need a quick pick-me-up or just someone to talk to, Pepe Bot's got you covered.
+So go ahead, ask it anything (/pepe) and let the good times roll!

 <!-- RELEASE -->